tableauio/tableauio.github.io/content/en/docs/guide/xml/metasheet.md

 <!-- @TABLEAU -->
 ```

-If one XML file has an empty Metasheet, then types of all attributes of all nodes in the file will be automatically inferred (e.g.: `int32` for 128, `int64` for 1.8e15, and `string` for "123fdt53g" etc.).
+If a XML file has an empty metasheet, then types of all attributes of all nodes in the file will be automatically inferred (e.g.: `int32` for 128, `int64` for 1.8e15, and `string` for "123fdt53g" etc.).